Zeroto521/my-data-toolkit/doc/source/guide/automl.md

 `Hyperparameter Optimization` already has the iterable method such as the `Grid Search`.

 With the `Intelligent Optimization Algorithm` helping, `Hyperparameter Optimization` could be much easier done.
 And the same time, `Algorithm Selection` could be done at the same time.
-The `Intelligent Optimization Algorithm` power is much more than iterable method.
+The `Intelligent Optimization Algorithm` searching effectction power is much more than iterable method.

-The {class}`dtoolkit.transformer.Transformer` and {class}`sklearn.pipeline.Pipeline` could be the bridge for these algorithms from abstract theory to specifc application.
+The {class}`dtoolkit.transformer.Transformer` and {class}`sklearn.pipeline.Pipeline` could be the bridge for `Intelligent Optimization Algorithm` from abstract theory to specifc application.

-To build the bridge for `GA` (*Genetic Algorithm*), {class}`dtoolkit.transformer.Transformer` and the `Hyperparameter` could be the genric.
+To build the bridge for `GA` (*Genetic Algorithm*), {class}`dtoolkit.transformer.Transformer` and the `Hyperparameter` could be the gene.
 And {class}`sklearn.pipeline.Pipeline` is the chromosome.

-As for `Feature Engineering`, part of them could be automated. `Feature Engineering` will face more problems to be automated.
+As for `Feature Engineering`, part of them could be automated. `Feature Engineering` will face more problems when it is automated.
 The big problem is the sequence and the combination of `Feature Engineering` plugins in a pipeline is arbitary.

 ![Basic AutoML workflow](../_static/basic-automl-workflow.png)